 Work from ear to tail

-Start from your horse’s neck and proceed down along the body although order is not that important here.
+Start from your horse’s neck and proceed down along the body – although order is not super important here.
 Do not currycomb the head, the mane, the tail or the lower legs as it is not effective in these areas.
 Currycombs are most useful along the neck, back, sides, rump and stomach of your horse.

 Remember to always be in contact with your horse – or as much as possible when you are grooming him or her.
 Especially if you have to walk behind your horse, keep one hand on the top of the rump so that your horse knows where you are when he or she can’t see you.
 This will not only keep the horse calmer and happier but will also help you two bond and form trust.